-University of South Carolina Women’s Basketball Team Says No To Last-Minute Trump White House Invite
+University Of South Carolina Women’s Basketball Team Says No To Last-Minute Trump White House Invite

 In the past, American sports teams who had won contests ranging from little league championships to gold medals in the Olympics couldn’t wait for the customary invitation to the White House.
 And South Carolina Gamecocks coach Dawn Staley is no different.
 Her team won the NCAA Division I Women’s Basketball National Championship in April.
 If invited, she said at the time, her team would accept because, “It’s what national champions do.”

-But as of late September, Coach Staley told The Associated Press (AP) that they had not yet received an invitation from Donald Trump’s current administration.
+But as of late September, Coach Staley told the Associated Press (AP) that they had not yet received an invitation from Donald Trump’s current administration.
 The three-time Olympic gold medalist, Hall of Famer, and former WNBA All-Star has previously visited the White House herself.
 Staley is well-aware of the tradition and still sees it as an honor.
 But she was admittedly concerned about the message that the non-action was sending.

 “We haven’t gotten an invitation yet and that in itself speaks volumes,” Staley told the AP in a phone interview.
 “We won before those other teams won their championships.
 I don’t know what else has to happen.”